Skip to Main Content

 What people are saying about low-interest credit cards

-As rising inflation remains a concern, many people online are looking for a low-interest credit card.
+As inflation remains a concern, many people online are looking for a low-interest credit card.
 While big-name issuers dominate the market, credit unions are the go-to recommendation for finding a low-interest credit card.
+Credit union cards typically don’t have flashy rewards, but their business model allows them to pass savings back to customers at lower rates.
+But if you want the lowest interest rate possible, be prepared to give up rewards.

 Even Bankrate writer Garrett Yarbrough keeps his credit union card because its interest rate is lower than many other cards’ rates.

 “Its greatest strength is one of the main reasons to have a credit union card: the interest rate is far less than the typical APR on a card from a major issuer.
-I still try to avoid carrying a balance since I don’t want to owe interest or hurt my credit score,” Yarbrough says of his low-rate card.
-“But my credit union card has definitely saved me money in a pinch before, like on college textbooks while between paychecks and on hefty moving expenses when I needed to stay liquid for a month or two."
+I still try to avoid carrying a balance since I don’t want to owe interest or hurt my credit score.”

 Luckily for cardholders, interest rates are decreasing thanks to the Federal Reserve’s decision to cut rates in its September meeting.
-Although one cut won’t make much of a difference for long, this decision can help alleviate the pressure Americans felt for the past year under interest rate hikes.
+While one cut won’t make much of a difference, this decision can help alleviate the pressure Americans felt for the past year under interest rate hikes.

 Although online users and Bankrate experts recommend always paying in full and taking advantage of your credit card’s grace period to avoid interest altogether, the right low-interest card can mitigate unavoidable charges.